mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 So that is the dragon; dragon means dependent co-origination or emptiness.
 That is the truth.
 So it is not used for particular beings, but for all living beings.
 That's why, “in order that all living beings...”

 > “... all plants and trees, all those with feeling and those without feeling may receive its moisture.
 In a hundred streams it flows into the great sea and there unites in one substance.
-The wisdom of the Prajna of the original nature of living beings acts the same way.”
+The wisdom of the Prajñā of the original nature of living beings acts the same way.”

 #### 1:05:14 end of recording